meoswift/Flixster/README.md

 The following **additional** features are implemented:

 * [x] Include other details of movie including poster, vote count, release date, original title, and popularity.
+Implemented for both portrait and landscape mode.
 * [x] Include video trailer in the same activity as movie details for better user experience
+* [x] Shorten the movie overview in MainActivity and show full description when user clicks on a movie to see details.

 ## Video Walkthrough